Division 296 tax: what it is and what it means for employers

 In general: no.

-- Division 296 is proposed as a personal tax, assessed to the individual based on their total super balance across all funds
+- Division 296 is a personal tax based on an individual’s total super balance across all funds

-- For Defined Benefit schemes (PSS, CSS, MSBS), employer contribution requirements continue under their existing scheme rules — Division 296 does not change these obligations
+- For defined benefit schemes (PSS, CSS, MSBS), employer contribution requirements continue under existing scheme rules

-However, employers may receive questions from senior staff or executives who are approaching the thresholds.
+Employers may, however, receive questions from senior employees or executives approaching the thresholds.

 What should employers do now?